benita1024/college-spending-simulator/README.md

-#  Markov Chain Simulator: Behavioral Modeling
+#  Broke by Friday?
+A Markov Chain Simulator of College Spending

 This project simulates a user's journey through various **states** using a **Markov chain model**, where each action leads to probabilistic transitions.
 Built for academic exploration, this model offers insight into how choices over time influence state changes—financial, behavioral, emotional, or otherwise.